Grounding Natural Language to SQL Translation with Data-Based Self-Explanations: Conclusion Future Work

 \section{Conclusion \& Future Work}

-In this paper, we proposed an iterative framework named \textsc{Cyclesql} for existing end-to-end models to autonomously generate the best output using NL explanations as self-provided feedback. \textsc{Cyclesql} initials by tracking data provenance information and query semantics for a given query result and utilizes text generation technique to generate an NL explanation.
-The NL explanation is then used to validate the correctness of the underlying NL2SQL translation, ultimately resulting in a better translation outcome. {We conducted extensive experiments to study the effectiveness of \textsc{Cyclesql} on five public benchmarks.
-The results showed \textsc{Cyclesql} could consistently improve the translation performance of the existing seven end-to-end models on these benchmarks.} Moreover, we conduct additional qualitative experiments with a case study and a user study to analyze the quality of the explanations, which gain more insights on \textsc{Cyclesql}.
+In this paper, we proposed an iterative framework named \textsc{Cyclesql} for end-to-end models to autonomously generate the best output using NL explanations. \textsc{Cyclesql} initials by tracking data provenance and query semantics for a given query result to generate an NL explanation.
+The explanation is then used to validate the correctness of the underlying translation, ultimately resulting in a better translation outcome.
+We conducted extensive experiments on five benchmarks, showing that \textsc{Cyclesql} consistently improves translation performance across seven models.
+Additional case and user studies provided further insights into the quality of the generated explanations.

-While \textsc{Cyclesql} has demonstrated its effectiveness in its current form, these findings underscore the necessity for further future efforts in this direction.
+While \textsc{Cyclesql} has proven effective, further efforts are needed to enhance its capabilities.
 One potential area of investigation is how to close the feedback loop with human involvement, enabling \textsc{Cyclesql} to better align with humans and adapt its translation over time.
 In addition, developing a more reliable way to assist data tracking in \textsc{Cyclesql} is critical for \textsc{Cyclesql}, especially in better supporting empty-result queries.
 Finally, an intended future research direction involves exploring an effective way to incorporate fine-grained semantics both in NL queries and explanations during the training of the NLI model, thereby enhancing its resilience in managing comparable translations.